phetsims/perennial/doc/automated-maintenance-process.md

 patches.

-Instead of using `checkout-shas`, or other chipper/perennial commands to check out a branch during this process, it's recommended that you use `Maintenance.checkoutBranch( repo, branch )`.
+Instead of using `checkout-shas`, or other chipper/perennial commands to check out a branch during this process, it's recommended that you use `Maintenance.checkoutBranch( repo, branch, outputJS=false )`.
 Since we don't update the actual `dependencies.json` files until later in the process, the "normal" commands would not check out the proper code.

 Usually when you have a list of release branches that need to be patched, just pick one and check it out, and get the